learn-co-curriculum/phase-0-pac-2-intro/README.md

 reaping speed rewards and but also crashing million-dollar systems (C).
 In time, you'll form an opinion on this, but the fact we must accept is that Ruby has it.

-Alternatively, consider this `if` statement: we've not formally studied `if` (but will do so in the next lesson!), but Ruby's syntax is very easy to read.

 But why does a `puts` return `nil`?
 It's printing something to the screen, that's "returning" a _return value_, right?